-The St. Andrew's-Sewanee Middle School serves 80 students in grades 6-8 providing a dynamic, hands-on education in a close and caring community.
+The St. Andrew's-Sewanee Middle School (grades 6-8) provides a dynamic, hands-on education in a close and caring community.
 The Middle School curriculum seeks to capitalize on the energy, curiosity, sociability, and love of learning of students in this age range.

 Our dedicated and experienced teachers focus on the special concerns of 6th, 7th and 8th graders, providing a supportive environment especially designed to foster the academic, social, and personal growth of the middle school student.
 Teachers encourage and help to develop each child's unique abilities and interests.

 I really appreciate the different classes that my daughter is able to take as a sixth grader.
 I love that you do not push perfection as the main goal.
 That it's okay to mess up and try again.
 That it's about effort and experimenting.
 Learning to think outside the box."